ali-rantakari/icalBuddy/faq.markdown

 ## Q: How do I install/uninstall icalBuddy?

 The distribution archive (i.e. the `zip` package) comes with scripts for installing and uninstalling (called `install.command` and `uninstall.command`, respectively).
-You can run these by double-clicking on them in the Finder, or in the normal fashion from the Terminal (they're shell scripts).
-Of course you can also just manually copy the binary executable and the man pages wherever you please.
+You can run these by double-clicking on them in the Finder, or in the normal fashion from the Terminal (they're scripts).

+## Q: I don't want to install icalBuddy under `/usr/local`.
+How do I install it somewhere else?

+When you run the `install.command` script, choose the `c` option ("change installation path") and then type in the new *prefix*.
+(If you don't get this choice in the installer, download the latest release of icalBuddy and try that.)

+This __prefix__ is the path under which the icalBuddy executable and its manual pages are installed.
+The executable is installed in a folder called `bin` and the manual pages under `share/man/man1`.
+The default prefix is `/usr/local`.

+If you want to install icalBuddy __under your home folder__, I suggest setting the prefix to `~/local`.
+With this prefix, the executable would be `~/local/bin/icalBuddy` and the manual pages would be located in `~/local/share/man/man1`.

+After installation into a custom location you should make sure that these locations are included in your `PATH` and `MANPATH` environment variables.
+You can add them there by adding lines such as the following into your [shell configuration file][wp-bashstartup] (e.g. `~/.bashrc`):

+    export PATH=${PATH}:/Users/username/local/bin
+    export MANPATH=${MANPATH}:/Users/username/local/share/man

 ## Q: Does icalBuddy have a manual?
 If so, where is it?

 Yes indeed: icalBuddy, like most other Unix-type command line applications, has something called a [man page][wp-manpages].
-You can read it by typing `man icalBuddy` into the terminal, and the man page for the latest version of icalBuddy is also [available online][manpageonline].
-If you'd prefer to use a dedicated application for reading manual pages in normal GUI windows, see the TUAW post ["Here comes your man (viewer)"][tuawmanviewers].
+You can read it by typing `man icalBuddy` into the terminal or by opening the PDF file that was included in the distribution archive you downloaded.
+The man page for the *latest version* of icalBuddy is also [available online][manpageonline].

 ## Q: The output of my calendar items is garbled!
 What gives?